MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 3. You'll see the **Microsoft Edge site lists** option.

 > [!NOTE]
-> If you do not see this option on the Org Settings page while we are rolling out to all production instances, you will need to opt in to Targeted Release.
+> If you don't see this option on the Org Settings page while we are rolling out to all production instances, you will need to opt in to Targeted Release.
 For more information, see [here](#I-do-not-see-the-"Microsoft Edge site lists" option in the "Org Settings" page on Microsoft 365 Admin Center.
 Why is that).

 ### Steps to create a site list